gasparian/jb-ai-test-gas/README.md

-# Testing Setuper
+# Environment Setuper

+First, check out setuper cli tool details in the [env-setuper](./env-setuper/) project folder.

-Here, you'll see 3 projects I was using for testing:
+Here are 3 projects I was using for testing the tool:
   - `python-mnist` - simple pytorch program to train CNN on Mnist data;
   - `rust_web_service` - a simple rust hello world http server;
   - `rust_web_service_f` - the same rust service, but with an error inside: `hello_world` handler can't be imported, since it's in a main file;